+If you're looking for swimming spot near Alice Springs all to yourself, then head over to Red Bank Gorge.
 As you can see this was another place we took the float, we were there in winter so it was essential this time.

 The 1 km walking track to get to the falls takes around 20 minutes and does involve picking your way over quite a few rocks so closed shoes are probably more comfortable.

 When you arrive the gorge is majestic. no other word for it, this one is a must!

 Where to stay: Unless you were camping, we'd recommend Glen Helen Homestead.
 Full of character and Outback charm.

 Wangi Falls is probably the most popular swimming spot near Darwin, however it's so big that you'll always have space to yourself.
 We had seen hundreds of photos before arriving at Wangai and can honestly say nothing prepares you for the real thing. they are startlingly beautiful.

 The water is blissfully cool on a hot day and there is no walking whatsoever to reach them so if you are feeling a little lazy this one is for you.
 The croc signs may put a few people off but we heard that the freshwater crocs are pretty harmless if you leave them alone...

 Due to the presence of freshies as the Aussies say, this was one water hole experience we weren't too keen to do alone so came in the middle of the day and happily enjoyed the feeling of safety in numbers!